 A simple health history is likely to get you quick approval.
 But if your health profile is complex and the insurer requests an APS, it could delay the decision by at least a few weeks.
 Generally speaking, most life insurance applications are approved within two to six weeks.

-What Factors are Life Insurance Underwriters Checking?
+What Factors are Life Insurance Underwriters Checking for?

 Medical History